d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 lifetime) **but** copy the encapsulated ``xmlsec`` key whenever it is passed over to a ``KeysMngr`` or a signature/encryption context.
-This has important ramifications: you do not need to worry about the validity of a key (it is valid as long as you have a handle to it), however, modifications to a key have no effects on the (copied) ``xmlsec`` key previously passed over to a keys manager or signature/encryption context.
+This has important ramifications: you do not need to worry about the validity of a key (it is valid as long as you have a handle to it);
+however, modifications to a key have no effects on the (copied) ``xmlsec`` key previously passed over to a keys manager or signature/encryption context.
 This forces some changes in the